List of accidents involving sports teams

-More than 100 accidents worldwide have killed or seriously injured all or part of a major sports team, in team-related circumstances that often receive widespread publicity.
+More than 60 accidents have killed and injured or injured all or part of a sports team, in team-related circumstances that often receive widespread publicity.
 This list is organized into two sortable tables, summarizing aviation accidents and non-aviation accidents.
-The list does not attempt to include infectious disease outbreaks, or teams that were targets of violent attacks, or countless athletes who experienced individual accidents.
+The list does not attempt to include non-accidents (e.g. injuries while practicing their sport or targeted violent attacks), or non-team circumstances (i.e. athletes or sports personnel who experienced individual accidents).